Private Rental Housing (Housing Choice Voucher / Section 8)

 Other Voucher Programs

 Working in partnership with the Bay Pines Veterans Affairs Medical Center (VAMC), SPHA issues housing vouchers to eligible homeless veterans, providing them with an income-based rental subsidy, through the federally funded U.S. Department of Housing and Urban Development (HUD)-Veterans Affairs Supportive Housing (VASH) program.
+SPHA administers a total of 275 HUD-VASH vouchers.
 Veterans participating in this program also are required to work with Bay Pines VAMC case managers to help them move towards independence and to sustain self-sufficiency.
-SPHA administers 195 HUD-VASH vouchers, which are worth just under one million dollars of federal funding per year.
 For more information about this program and its eligibility requirements, please contact Bay Pine’s VASH Coordinators at

 The goal of HUD’s Project-Based Voucher program is to expand the availability of higher quality affordable housing units to the elderly, disabled individuals and homeless military veterans.
 Under the Project-Based Voucher program, the housing authority enters into an assistance contract with the owner for specified units and for a specified term.